Déjà Vu (Giorgio Moroder album): Singles

 "Déjà Vu" featuring Sia served as the third single.
-It single was released worldwide on 17 April 2015 and was accompanied by a music video, also uploaded on Moroder's Vevo.
-Despite having limited success in Europe, the single was successful in the US, reaching number one on the Billboard Dance chart.
+It was released worldwide on 17 April 2015 and was accompanied by a music video, also uploaded on Moroder's Vevo.
+Despite limited success in Europe, the single was popular in the US, reaching number one on the Billboard Dance chart.
 The tracks "Diamonds" (featuring Charli XCX) and "Don't Let Go" (featuring Mikky Ekko) were made available in the pre-order of the album, on May 13, 2015, a few days after the leak of both.

 "Tom's Diner" featuring Britney Spears was released as the fourth and final single on 9 October 2015.